marionettejs/guides/en/views/README.md

 By using the `ui` object we can make the code a little easier to read and a lot less brittle - changing the underlying template only requires us to update the `ui` object with the new selectors.
-We're still just fiddling round the edges though.
-Let's take a more complex example.
-What happens if the data we're entering and how it needs to be handled are on completely different parts of the application?
-In fact, there's no reason for them to be aware of each other in the system.
+Another advantage to using `ui` references over raw jQuery selectors is that they get stored as references - we can look up the same references over and over and jQuery will only search the DOM once.

 ### Using Models to share data

+What happens if the data we're entering and how it needs to be handled are on completely different parts of the application?
+There's no reason for  them to be aware of each other in the system.
 We can use a Backbone Model to store data changes and share them between different views in a structured way.
 Assuming we have two views that share a model instance, actions on one view can affect another.

 We'll start with the view being affected, with the template `output.html`: